jens-na/github-aur/README.md

 github-aur
 ==========

-A collection of shell scripts to maintain PKGBUILDs with GitHub.
+A collection of shell scripts to maintain PKGBUILDs with GitHub and Travis-CI